Sign In / Sign Out

 Joining the School of International Letters and Cultures, you will work alongside renowned faculty and establish a positive reputation in the field from networking with our exceptional professors.
 You will be prepared to take on any career field you choose such as editorial work in journals, magazines, University Press, web pages, high caliber translation, especially in education, or diplomatic international translation.

-A certificate in literary translation enables students to gain expertise in practical and theoretical knowledge of the field of literary translation and to engage in developing new models for the practice of translation today.
+A certificate in translation studies enables students to gain expertise in practical and theoretical knowledge of the field of literary translation and to engage in developing new models for the practice of translation today.
 The program offers interested students the opportunity to study intercultural intersections and transdisciplinary approaches to the practice of translation, along with advanced training and mentorship in what is one of the most globally relevant fields in the 21st century.

-All candidates for the certificate in literary translation studies must fulfill the general requirements of the Graduate College concerning admission and residence.
+All candidates for the certificate in translation studies must fulfill the general requirements of the Graduate College concerning admission and residence.
 Please visit here to learn about what materials are needed to apply.

 Applications for the Fall semester are due by January 15.